Knowledge Base

 Overview

 The knowledge base lets you upload documents and make their content searchable by your agents.
-When an agent uses the knowledge_search tool, it performs a semantic search across your uploaded content and returns the most relevant passages.
+When an agent uses the query_knowledge tool, it performs a semantic search across your uploaded content and returns the most relevant passages.
 This is commonly known as retrieval-augmented generation (RAG).

 Access the knowledge base from the Knowledge tab in your project.
 The knowledge base is scoped to the active environment, so production and staging can have different content.